blocksds/sdk/docs/content/tutorial/basic/backgrounds/index.md

     // Copy palete to palette RAM
     memcpy(BG_PALETTE, forest_townPal, forest_townPalLen);

+    // Display the background when all graphics are loaded bgShow(bg);

     // Wait forever
     while (1)
         swiWaitForVBlank();
 }
 ```

+`bgInitHidden()` sets up the background layer, but it doesn't display it yet.
+Normally you don't want to display the background while the data is being copied
+to VRAM.
+When the data is loaded, you can use `bgShow()` to display the
+background.
+If you use `bgInit()` the layer will be displayed right away.

 The example `examples/graphics_2d/bg_regular_8bit` also shows you how to scroll
 the background with `bgSetScroll(bg, x, y)`.
 The most important thing to